glomadrian/MyTaxi/README.md

 ![Clean Architecture](art/CleanSample.png)

 ### Modules organization

 In order to improve the compilations times and the code organised i try an aproach with several modules for features and shared code between features

-- The team work, every team work on their own feture module
+- The team work, every team work on their own feature module

 - Compilation time, just compile the module that changes